MahsaMonshizade/metagenomics_confounder_free/readme.md

 - [ ] 11.
 Add explainability methods to find unbiased biomarkers
 - [ ] 12.
 Ask chatgpt to help ake th idea better
 - [ ] 13.
 Find more data
+- [ ] 14.
+From "A realistic benchmark for differential abundance testing and confounder adjustment in human microbiome studies" paper I found their confounder dataset which is here: https://zenodo.org/records/6242715